samcuxx/WinDropper/README.md

 ## Features

 - **Drag and Drop File Stacking:** Easily drag files from File Explorer to the floating notch
+- **Multi-File Management:** Select and drag multiple files at once using checkboxes
 - **Smart File Organization:** Categorize files by type when moving them to destinations
 - **Floating Notch UI:** Minimalistic, resizable, and always-on-top window for quick access
 - **Context Menu Actions:** Quick actions for files including copying paths, opening containing folders
-- **Multi-File Management:** Select and drag multiple files at once using checkboxes
 - **Keyboard Shortcuts:** Use CTRL+SHIFT+D to show/hide the WinDropper notch
 - **Customization:** Change appearance, behavior, and file management settings
 - **Dark/Light Mode Support:** Adapts to your system theme or manually selectable
+- **Start on Boot:** Option to automatically launch when you log in to Windows

 ## Installation

-### Requirements

-- Windows 10 or higher
-- 100MB free disk space

-### Installation Methods
+### Latest Release

+You can download the latest release from the [Releases](https://github.com/username/windropper/releases) page.
+For the current beta, we provide two options:

-#### Method 1: Installer
+#### Method 1: Installer (Recommended)

-1. Download the latest installer from the [Releases](https://github.com/username/windropper/releases) page
+1. Download the "WinDropper Setup 0.1.0-beta.1.exe" installer from the releases page
 2. Run the installer and follow the prompts
 3. Launch WinDropper from your Start menu

 #### Method 2: Portable Version

-1. Download the portable ZIP from the [Releases](https://github.com/username/windropper/releases) page
+1. Download "WinDropper-0.1.0-beta.1-portable.zip" from the releases page
 2. Extract the ZIP to a location of your choice
 3. Run `WinDropper.exe` to start the application